raol/raol.github.io/_posts/2014-07-21-machine-learning-in-azure.md

 It's a really long pause between this post and previous one, but I hope to get pace and write more frequently.

-This time we will review new Azure Machine Learning service which was announced recently and will solve this "boring" linear regression task (from my previous posts) using the ML service.
+This time we will review new Azure Machine Learning service that was announced recently and will solve that "boring" linear regression task (from my previous posts) using the ML service.

-First of all it's really cool that anyone is not familiar with machine learning internals and has only tenuous understanding of how it works, can upload data classify/estimate/make predictions.
-But on the other hand I can't say, that Azure ML is a silver bullet, at least it was easier to me to code solution in Python than use Azure.
+First of all it's really cool that anyone, who is not familiar with machine learning internals and has only tenuous understanding of how it works, can upload data and classify/estimate/make predictions.
+But on the other hand, I can't say, that Azure ML is a silver bullet, at least it was easier to me to code solution in Python than use Azure.

 I assume that you familiar with Azure and have trial or paid account there.
 If not, it worth creating it and playing a little.
 It's free